BelguteiTsevegmed/BelguteiTsevegmed/README.md

 # 💫 About Me:
 Hi!
-I'm Belgutei, a Computer Science && Medicine student from Warsaw, Poland!<br>I'm currently pursuing Bachelor's in CS in University of Warsaw and MD in Medical University of Warsaw<br>🔭 Currently working on some Java and Python projects<br><br>🌱 Currently learning Object Oriented Programming, Machine Learning<br>📫 How to reach me **belgutei.tsevegmed@gmail.com**<br>
+I'm Belgutei, a Computer Science && Medicine student from Warsaw, Poland!<br>I'm currently pursuing Bachelor's in CS in University of Warsaw and MD in Medical University of Warsaw
+<br>🔭 Currently working on some Java and Python projects<br>
+<br>🌱 Currently learning Object Oriented Programming, Machine Learning<br>
+<br>📫 How to reach me **belgutei.tsevegmed@gmail.com**<br>

 # 💻 Tech Stack: